julia-dizhak/nextjs-blog/README.md

 This will install all packages and start the blog in localhost:3000.

 ## Features
-- render posts content using static generation
+- render posts content using static generation method from Next.js
+- load posts from markdown
 - dynamic routes